 Transfer students should be aware that GenEd-to-GenEd and Core-to-Core transfer relates only to University General Education requirements.
 All requirements of Temple’s schools and colleges and major programs of study remain in force.

-Temple and Burlington County College have entered into the following Program-to-Program agreement:
+Temple and Rowan College at Burlington County have entered into the following Program-to-Program agreement:

 AS in Business Administration to the Bachelor of Business Administration (under revision, please check back)

 Programs and requirements are subject to change.
 Therefore, students should check periodically for updated materials.
-Students are advised to use these documents with the assistance of an advisor or counselor at Burlington County College.
+Students are advised to use these documents with the assistance of an advisor or counselor at Rowan College at Burlington County.

 Transfer students interested in other majors at Temple should refer to the current Undergraduate Bulletin for course information and a suggested Semester-by-Semester Plan.